Practical Contextual Bandits with Feedback Graphs: Problem Setting and Preliminary

-\paragraph{Regression Oracle} We assume access to an online regression oracle \AlgSq for function class $\cF$, which is an algorithm for online learning with (censored) squared loss.
+\paragraph{Regression Oracle} We assume access to an online regression oracle \AlgSq for function class $\cF$, which is an algorithm for online learning with squared loss.
 We consider the following protocol.
-At each round $t \in [T]$, the oracle produces an estimator $\fhat_t \in \conv(\cF)$, then receives a context-loss tuple $(x_t, l_t)$.
-The goal of the oracle is to accurately predict the loss as a function of the context and action, and we evaluate its performance via the square loss $\sum_{a | l_t(a) \neq \nofeedback} (\fhat_t(x_t,a)-l_t(a))^2$.
-We measure the oracle's cumulative performance via square-loss regret to $\cF$. \begin{assumption}[Bounded square-loss regret] The regression oracle \AlgSq guarantees that for any (potentially adaptively chosen) sequence $\curly*{(x_t, l_t}_{t=1}^T$,
+At each round $t \in [T]$, the algorithm produces an estimator $\wh{f}_t\in\conv(\calF)$, then receives a set of context-action-loss tuples $\{(x_t, a, \ell_{t,a})\}_{a\in A_t}$ where $A_t\subseteq \cA$.
+The goal of the oracle is to accurately predict the loss as a function of the context and action, and we evaluate its performance via the square loss $\sum_{a \in A_t} (\fhat_t(x_t,a)-\ell_{t,a})^2$.
+We measure the oracle's cumulative performance via the following square-loss regret to the best function in $\cF$. \begin{assumption}[Bounded square-loss regret] The regression oracle \AlgSq guarantees that for any (potentially adaptively chosen) sequence $\curly*{(x_t, a, \ell_{t,a})}_{a\in A_t, t\in[T]}$ in which $A_t\subseteq \cA$,

-for some (non-data-dependent) function $\RegSq(T)$. \end{assumption} Note $\RegSq$ does depend upon $G_t$, in contrast to $\RegCB$.
-We will use the Online Newton Step (ONS) over a $d$-dimensional linear predictor as our running analytical prototype for $\AlgSq$: it achieves $\RegSq(T) = O(d \log T)$.~\citep{hazan2007logarithmic} ONS roughly corresponds to how the analysis is leveraged in practice: reduction to a nonlinear function class and gradient-based optimization that lacks formal guarantees, but with the assurance that good predictions induce good decisions.
+\end{assumption} For finite $\calF$, Vovk's aggregation algorithm yields $\RegSq = \order(\log \abs{\calF})$~\citep{vovk1995game}.
+This regret is dependent upon the scale of the loss function, but this need not be linear with the size of $A_t$, e.g., the loss scale can be bounded by $2$ in classification problems.
+See \citet{foster2021efficient} for additional examples of online regression algorithms.